 - a.
-Respondents must show how they will design their programs to best meet the needs of career seekers preparing for, maintaining or advancing employment through work-based learning or educational training.
-This should link to the assessments and career plans completed for each career seeker. - b.
-Respondents must discuss how they will provide intensive and individualized customer service and how assigned work sites or educational trainings are in the best interest of returning the career seeker to gainful employment.
-In other words, the Respondent must explain how they will determine/document the need for training (occupational skills or work-based). - c.
+Describe the program design that best meets the needs of career seekers preparing for, maintaining or advancing employment through work-based learning or educational training. - b.
+Respondents must explain how they will determine/document the need fortraining (occupational skills or work-based). - c.
 Proposals must show what systems or innovative approaches will be used to ensure proper tracking of funds expended per career seeker, per program year to guarantee that CSCR's lifetime training limits are not exceeded. - d.
 All job descriptions, as well as renewal of worksite agreements, are to be completed and updated annually.
-Proposals should discuss how they will retain current worksite partners, as well as, develop new employer partnerships for the purpose of work-based learning activities.
-This should also include the monitoring of worksites to ensure that they remain appropriate.
-Note: The
+Proposals should discuss success with retaining worksite partners, as well as, developing new employer partnerships for the purpose of work-based learning activities.
+What is the process for monitoring worksites to ensure that they remain safe and appropriate?
+Note:

-- Respondent will need to address how they will work with CSCR's Business & Employer Solutions department to develop and maintain employer relationships. - e.
+- The Respondent will need to address how they will work with CSCR's Business & Employer Solutions department to develop and maintain employer relationships. - e.
 Proposals should demonstrate experience working with educational and workforce partners and the outreach and incorporation of current and/or new training partners. - f.
 Respondents must demonstrate their experience with developing training budgets with career seekers. - g.
-Proposals must show how they will monitor monthly and year-to-date actual participant training expenditures to the budget, to ensure funds are not over-obligated or underspent. - h.
-Respondents must elaborate on the types of services that will be provided should training dollars be exhausted before the end of the program year and how the career seekers will be kept engaged with helpful efforts to find employment while on a waiting list for training.
+Proposals must show how they will monitor monthly and year-to-date actual participant training expenditures to ensure funds are not over-obligated or underspent. - h.
+Respondents must describe their program of services should be training dollars be exhausted before the end of the program year.